 - Insider Knowledge: Our tutors have taken the test and aced it

 - A Completely Tailored Study Plan: No generic rubrics here.
 We tailor a study plan to your individual needs

-- Use the Material You Already Have: While we may recommend a good resource or two, for the most part we are committed to utilizing the resources you have already purchased
+- Use the Material You Already Have: While we may recommend a good resource or two (and we included OnlineMedEd for all our customers), for the most part we are committed to utilizing the resources you have already purchased

 f.a.q. about our usmle tutoring